-The UK exported £2.7bn worth of services – such as financial services and management consulting – to Least Developed Countries in 2017, up from £2.0bn in 2016.
-The UN defines Least Developed Countries (LDCs) as low-income countries facing severe impediments to sustainable development.
-The UK also imported £0.7bn worth of services from these countries in 2017, down from £0.9bn in 2016.
+Analysis by Development Monitor shows that the UK exported £2.5 billion of services – such as management consulting and financial services – to Least Developed Countries (LDCs) in 2017, up from £2.0 billion in 2016.
+The UN defines LDCs as low-income countries that face severe impediments to sustainable development.
+The UK also imported £0.7bn worth of services from these countries in 2017, unchanged from 2016.

-Several Least Developed Countries spent more on UK services in 2016 than they received in UK bilateral aid, including:
+Several LDCs spent more on UK services in 2017 than they received in UK bilateral aid, including:

-LDCs also spent a greater proportion of their national income on UK service exports than richer developing countries.
-In 2017, UK services exports were on average worth:
+On average LDCs spent a greater proportion of their national income on UK services than richer developing countries.
+In 2017, imports of UK services exports were on average worth:

 - 0.31% of GDP for Least Developed Countries

 - 0.12% of GDP for Upper Middle Income countries (such as Brazil and China)

 More trends and analysis can be found on Development Monitor’s financial flows dashboard.